asciibene/QuickHTML/README.md

 (*Being rewritten*)

-A GUItool to quickly and efficiently convert a simple text format to full-fledged html documents.
-The tool also includes a simple CLI tool to bring manual changes.
+A GUI tool to quickly and efficiently convert a simple text format to full-fledged html documents, but also a standard HTML editor